 Calendar – during winter, water less

-As you can see, each orchid will have their specific preferences, and you need to find out what they are.
-It’s extremely unhelpful if we dictate: water your orchid once a week.
+As you can see, each orchid will have its specific preferences, and you need to find out what they are.
+It’s extremely unhelpful if I dictate: water your orchid once a week.
 As you can tell, there are too many determiners to successfully determine if once a week is right for your orchid.

 You can use distilled water or rainwater.
 If your city doesn’t add too many chemicals to your water supply, then normal tap water is fine, too.